10 tips for sticking with your health kick

 9. Pat yourself on the back

 Rewarding yourself as you meet mini goals is a way of reminding yourself you can achieve your goal.
 Determine which achievements you will reward, and then plan what your incentives will be.
-Have rewards planned for each step you achieve.

 10. Forget 'all-or-nothing' – but never give up